Image biomarker standardisation initiative: Intensity-volume histogram features P88C

 Imaging with calibrated, continuous intensities such as PET requires discretisation to determine the IVH, while preserving the quantitative intensity information.
 The use of a \textit{fixed bin size} discretisation method is thus recommended, see Section \ref{discretisation}.
-Proper use of this method requires to set the minimum grey level $X_{gl,min}$, the maximum grey level $X_{gl,max}$ and the bin width $w_b$ prior to discretisation.
-If a re-segmentation range is defined (see Section \ref{ref_resegmentation}), $X_{gl,min}$ is set to the lower bound of the re-segmentation range and $X_{gl,max}$ to the upper bound; otherwise $X_{gl,min} = \text{min}(\mathbf{X}_{gl})$ and $X_{gl,max} = \text{max}(\mathbf{X}_{gl})$ (i.e. the minimum and maximum grey levels in the imaging volume prior to discretisation).
+This method requires a minimum intensity $X_{gl,min}$, a maximum intensity $X_{gl,max}$ and the bin width $w_b$.
+If a re-segmentation range is defined (see Section \ref{ref_resegmentation}), $X_{gl,min}$ is set to the lower bound of the re-segmentation range and $X_{gl,max}$ to the upper bound; otherwise $X_{gl,min} = \text{min}(\mathbf{X}_{gl})$ and $X_{gl,max} = \text{max}(\mathbf{X}_{gl})$ (i.e. the minimum and maximum intensities in the imaging volume prior to discretisation).
 The bin width $w_b$ is modality dependent, but should be small relative to the intensity range, e.g. 0.10 SUV for \textsuperscript{18}F-FDG-PET.

 Next, \textit{fixed bin size} discretisation produces the voxel set $\mathbf{X}_{d}$ of bin numbers, which needs to be converted to bin centers in order to maintain a direct relationship with the original intensities.
 We thus replace bin numbers $\mathbf{X}_{d}$ with the intensity corresponding to the bin center: